 By guest blogger Amy Williams, providing a mother’s perspective on parenting concerns.

 As a parent, one of the hardest things to watch is a child suffer from bullying and depression.
 As caregivers, we want to be the ones to swoop in and make everything better.
-Unfortunately, when it comes to these far too common issues, we can’t simply give them a band-aid and a kiss.
+Unfortunately, when it comes to these far too common issues, we can’t simply give them a bandaid and a kiss.
 This dilemma can leave us feeling helpless and confused, because we have no power to make things better.
 Thankfully, we aren’t completely helpless.
-With a little planning and thinking outside of the box, there are a few creative ways to help your child cope with bullying and stave off depression.
+With a little planning and thinking outside of the box, there are a few creative ways to prevent bullying and depression in kids.

-To help us on this parenting journey, please scroll through the following list of ways to help your child who has a bullying problem:
+To help us on this parenting journey, please scroll through the following list of ways to prevent bullying and depression in children:

 Nurture a New Interest